Mould and process optimisation

 The challenge

-When it comes to the mechanical stability of the targets, the high thermal and mechanical loads on the mould pose a particular challenge.
-The mould can crack or warp.
-For this reason, the powder mould should be designed to be able to absorb induced mechanical and thermal stresses without cracking (multiple use).
-Likewise, no powder, which is entirely required for the output of the targets, should be lost as a result of pressing via gaps that are required for the demouldability of the target from the mould.
+When it comes to the mechanical stability of the targets, the high thermal and mechanical high thermal and mechanical loads on the mold pose a particular challenge.
+The mold may crack or warp.
+For this reason, the powder form should be designed to absorb induced mechanical and thermal stresses without cracking (multiple use).
+Likewise, no powder, which is entirely required for the output of the targets, should be lost as a result of the pressing via gaps, which are required for the demoldability of the target from the mold.

 In addition, the raw materials used are extremely expensive and disruptions or interruptions to the process represent a high cost factor.